tondol/TextDetectionSample-iOS/README.md

-# TextRecognitionSample-iOS
+# TextDetectionSample-iOS

-This sample project shows how to use Vision.framework to recognize text rectangles with cameras.
+This sample project shows how to use Vision.framework to detect text rectangles with cameras.

-Try open TextRecognitionSample.xcodeproj on Xcode 9 beta.
+Try open TextDetectionSample.xcodeproj on Xcode 9 beta.
 This sample app supports iPhone/iPad devices w/ iOS 11.

 ## Screenshot

 | English | Japanese |
 | --- | --- |